 "The problem is people don't really understand the consequences of their choices," says Gerber.
 "People really don't understand how good they'd feel if they didn’t drink the night before or stay up late on social media—until they try cold turkey.
 So I would give everybody the job of, at least, going cold turkey for one week."

 Try tracking your social media habits for one week, as is.
 Use it as much or little as you normally would.
 Then, quit for one week and note how you feel while being detached from it.
 "Do an experiment with nothing just to see what it brings up, to feel the addiction, to see what the triggers are, to see what you replace it with," she explains.
 "Everybody can go a certain amount of time with none."

-Whether you track your observations in a thought log (read about how to do that here), use a traditional journal, or do it on a note-taking app, make sure you're putting your thoughts on paper.
+Whether you track your observations in a thought log, use a traditional journal, or do it on a note-taking app, make sure you're putting your thoughts on paper.
 That way, you can study them later and notice how you felt both logged in and out.
-If being offline conjured up positive feelings, channel that when you return to social as motivation for powering off at times.
+If being offline conjured up positive feelings, channel that when you return to social media as motivation for powering off at times.